 - Phase I. The drug is initially introduced into healthy human subjects and tested for safety, dosage tolerance, absorption, metabolism, distribution and excretion, the side effects associated with increasing doses, and if possible, to gain early evidence of effectiveness.
-In the case of some products for severe or life-threatening diseases, especially when the product may be too inherently toxic to ethically administer to healthy volunteers, the initial human testing is often conducted in patients. - Phase II.
-The drug is evaluated in a limited patient population to identify possible adverse effects and safety risks, to preliminarily evaluate the efficacy of the product for specific targeted diseases or conditions and to determine dosage tolerance, optimal dosage and dosing schedule. - Phase III.
+In the case of some products for severe or life-threatening diseases, especially when the product may be too inherently toxic to ethically administer to healthy volunteers, the initial human testing is often conducted in patients.

+Phase II.
+The drug is evaluated in a limited patient population to identify possible adverse effects and safety risks, to preliminarily evaluate the efficacy of the product for specific targeted diseases or conditions and to determine descent patients. - Priese II.
+The drug is evaluated in a limited patient polyuniation to identify possible adverse effects and safety risks, to preliminarily evaluate the efficacy of the product for specific targeted diseases of conditions and to determine dosage not learned dosage to learned.
+Phase III.
 Clinical trials are undertaken to further evaluate dosage, clinical efficacy and safety in an expanded patient population at geographically dispersed clinical trial sites.
-These clinical trials are intended to establish the overall benefit/risk ratio of the product and provide an adequate basis for product approval.
+These clinical trials are intended to establish the overall benefitrisk ratio of the product and provide an adequate basis for product approval.
 Generally, two adequate and well-controlled Phase III clinical trials are required by the FDA for approval of an NDA.
-Phase III clinical trials usually involve several hundred to several thousand participants.
+Phase III clinical trials are required by the FDA for approval of an NDA.
+Phase III clinical trials are required by the FDA for approval of an NDA.
+Phase III clinical trials are required by the FDA for approval of an NDA.
+Phase III clinical trials are required by the FDA for approval of an NDA.
+Phase III clinical trials are required by the FDA for approval of an NDA.
+Phase III clinical trials are required by the FDA for approval of an NDA.
+Phase III clinical trials are required by the FDA for approval of an NDA.